gizmotehcat/js_simple_library/README.txt

 Hello!
-This is a few lodash library methods I built myself
+This a library with few methods recreated from scratch - copying ideas from the loodash library.